*JUNIOR LIBRARY GUILD SELECTION*

 Mushroom Treasure Hunt

 Go on a treasure hunt for mushroom coolness.
 I keep my eyes open whenever I am out walking.
 I don’t always find treasure, but I take a picture when I do.
 Mushrooms are fun to draw and write about too.
-You could even make a Mushroom Nature Journal for the notes and pictures you make of your discoveries.
+You could even make a Mushroom Nature Journal for pictures and notes about your discoveries.
+Photo courtesy of Y. R. Holm

 **NEVER touch, taste, or smell wild mushrooms unless an expert trained to identify them tells you it is safe to do so.
 Some mushrooms are safe, but others can make you really sick.
 And toxic mushrooms and safe ones can look a lot alike.**